-This page tells you how to authorise users to access Crowd, without giving them Crowd administration rights.
-Only Crowd administrators can authorise other users to access Crowd.
+This page tells you how to authorize users to access Crowd, without giving them Crowd administration rights.
+Only Crowd administrators can authorize other users to access Crowd.

 Administrators and Non-Administrators